-Through helping contractors manage their photos on Google My Business, we found that it’s not easy.
+Through helping contractors manage their photos on Google Business Profile, we found that it’s not easy.
 Having a plan and set process in place for uploading photos is critical for long-term success.

 Here are some tips for photo management:

-- Set up a schedule and pick a day of the week to upload the photos to your GMB listing
+- Set up a schedule and pick a day of the week to upload the photos to your GBP listing.

-For videos, it is the same process.
-Here are the guidelines for videos:
+Here are the main guidelines for uploading videos: